 Preheat the oven to 350°F.

-Spread hazelnuts in a single layer on a baking sheet and toast in the oven about 12 minutes, until they've browned a bit and the skins are blistering in places.
-Let cool a bit then peel skins off--they should come off easily, and if you have trouble, try wrapping them in a kitchen towel and rubbing vigorously.
-Don't worry if not ALL of the skins come off--it's bound to happen and a few rogue skins won't affect the outcome.
+Spread hazelnuts in a single layer on a baking sheet and toast in the oven about 12 minutes, until they've browned a little and the skins are popping off in places.